geordiemhall/rework-namespace-css/README.md

 `root`: what selector to use as the root of the namespace.
 Defaults to `html`.

+`not`: array of selectors to not apply the prefix class to

 `namespaceHtml`: whether `html` should be converted to `.html`.
 Useful if complete namespacing is required.
 Defaults to `true`.

 `namespaceBody`: whether `body` should be converted to `.body`.
 Useful if complete namespacing is required.
 Defaults to `true`